Ch00k/oblivion-tmTheme/README.md

 ### Using the Theme

-After installation, the theme should be available in Preferences -> Fonts & Colors.
+After installation, the theme will be available in `Preferences -> Fonts & Colors`.

 ## Issues